ogs22/cookbook/glossary/chart.md

-\\'Chart\\' is a general word for various kinds of pictures and diagrams which are used to represent data - often frequency data.
+’Chart’ is a general word for various kinds of pictures and diagrams which are used to represent data - often frequency data.